sean22499/qb-workshop-teen-ai/README.md

 # workshop-teen-ai
-for hands-on session during Teen in AI workshop on heart dataset
+For hands-on session during Teen in AI workshop.
+Storyline on heart dataset (from UCI repository).